FreeWall/SimpleTemplate/README.md

 Filters
 =======
 SimpleTemplate allows using filters separated by vertical bar.
 Filters (or modifiers) are functions which format the data to a special form.
 Filters may have parameters separated by colon.
+Filters are derived from [Latte](https://github.com/nette/latte) template engine.

 ```html
 {#title|truncate:20|upper}	<!-- prints upper case title truncated to 20 chars -->